T. S. Eliot: Responses to his poetry

-The writer Ronald Bush notes that Eliot's early poems like "The Love Song of J. Alfred Prufrock", "Portrait of a Lady", "La Figlia Che Piange", "Preludes", and "Rhapsody on a Windy Night" had "[an] effect [that] was both unique and compelling, and their assurance staggered [Eliot's] contemporaries who were privileged to read them in manuscript.
+The writer Ronald Bush noted that Eliot's early poems like "The Love Song of J. Alfred Prufrock", "Portrait of a Lady", "La Figlia Che Piange", "Preludes", and "Rhapsody on a Windy Night" had "[an] effect [that] was both unique and compelling, and their assurance staggered [Eliot's] contemporaries who were privileged to read them in manuscript.
 [Conrad] Aiken, for example, marveled at 'how sharp and complete and sui generis the whole thing was, from the outset.
 The wholeness is there, from the very beginning.'"

 The initial critical response to Eliot's The Waste Land was mixed.
-Bush notes that the piece was at first correctly perceived as a work of jazz-like syncopation—and, like 1920s jazz, essentially iconoclastic."
-Some critics, like Edmund Wilson, Conrad Aiken, and Gilbert Seldes thought it was the best poetry being written in the English language while others thought it was esoteric and wilfully difficult.
+Bush noted that the piece was at first correctly perceived as a work of jazz-like syncopation—and, like 1920s jazz, essentially iconoclastic."
+Some critics, like Edmund Wilson, Conrad Aiken, and Gilbert Seldes, thought it was the best poetry being written in the English language while others thought it was esoteric and wilfully difficult.
 Edmund Wilson, being one of the critics who praised Eliot, called him "one of our only authentic poets".
 Wilson also pointed out some of Eliot's weaknesses as a poet.
 In regard to The Waste Land, Wilson admits its flaws ("its lack of structural unity"), but concluded, "I doubt whether there is a single other poem of equal length by a contemporary American which displays so high and so varied a mastery of English verse."

-Charles Powell was negative in his criticism of Eliot, calling his poems incomprehensible.
+Charles Powell was critical in his assessment of Eliot, calling his poems incomprehensible.
 And the writers of Time magazine were similarly baffled by a challenging poem like The Waste Land.
 John Crowe Ransom wrote negative criticisms of Eliot's work but also had positive things to say.
 For instance, though Ransom negatively criticised The Waste Land for its "extreme disconnection", Ransom was not completely condemnatory of Eliot's work and admitted that Eliot was a talented poet.

 Addressing some of the common criticisms directed against The Waste Land at the time, Gilbert Seldes stated, "It seems at first sight remarkably disconnected and confused... [however] a closer view of the poem does more than illuminate the difficulties; it reveals the hidden form of the work, [and] indicates how each thing falls into place."